 COUNTEMPTY(values)

-An empty value is anything that is not a number, a string that is empty or only contains whitespace, or a falsy boolean value.
+Counts the number of empty values in an array.
+An empty value is anything that is not a number, a string that is empty or contains only whitespace, a falsy boolean value, null, or undefined.

 COUNTNOTEMPTY(values)

+Counts the number of non-empty values in an array.
 A non-empty value is a number, a string that is not empty and contains more than whitespace, or a truthy boolean value.

 FIRST(array)